michalspano/SEManager/server/README.md

 # Server – ExpressJS Backend

 This [ExpressJS](https://expressjs.com/) template provides the basic infrastructure for a JSON API with MongoDB persistency with [Mongoose](https://mongoosejs.com/).
+Despite the migration to a newer version of the `Vue.js` framework (i.e., the client part), the backend is still based on the original template.

 ## Server Structure